Select Your Location

 If your loved one has died in the UK, and you want to transport their dead body to India for funeral you will need to organize repatriation of mortal remains.

-The procedure of transporting a dead body from the UK to India involves multiple steps.
-These may differ significantly depending on the circumstances, however it is crucial that you follow the instructions exactly to ensure a seamless process.
+To understand the complete procedure visit Corpse Repatriation from the UK to India, which may differ significantly depending on the circumstances, follow the instructions exactly

 The Indian embassy, or the local authorities may be able to assist you if you have questions regarding the process and what to do.
 Alternatively, you can call Last Journey Funeral Services, which is one of the most trustable repatriation services and funeral undertakers in India.
 They will be able to assist you better with the procedure.